vglinka/storage-facade-mockinterface/README.md

     delay: [10, 100], // Mock, optional, `[from, to]`, default: [10, 100]
   });

-  // If an error occurs at the initialization stage,
-  // it will be thrown at the first attempt
-  // to access the storage (read, write, all methods except
-  // 'addDefault, setDefault, getDefault, clearDefault')

   // Write
   storage.value = { data: [40, 42] };
   // After the assignment, wait for the write operation to complete await storage.value; // Successfully written

   // Read value
   console.log(await storage.value); // { data: [40, 42] }

   // When writing, accesses to first-level keys are intercepted only,
   // so if you need to make changes inside the object,
   // you need to make changes and then assign it to the first level key.